 What use cases does AWS Managed Services solve?

-AWS Managed Services (AMS) operates AWS on behalf of customers, providing a secure and compliant Landing Zone, a proven enterprise operating model, and day-to-day infrastructure management, security control, compliance control and cost optimization.
+AWS Managed Services (AMS) operates AWS on your behalf, providing a secure AWS Landing Zone, features which help you meet various compliance program requirements (HIPAA, HITRUST, GDPR, SOC, ISO, PCI), a proven enterprise operating model, on-going cost optimization, and day-to-day infrastructure management.
 AMS helps you close the skills gap and create a flywheel of innovation in the cloud that will help transform your IT culture.

 How can AWS Managed Services help enterprises accelerate cloud adoption?